Fruit Tea Benefits

 The absence of Tea leaves ensures that all Fruit Teas are caffeine-free.
 Some people may see this as a health benefit, particularly those who’re sensitive to caffeine.

 Furthermore, NHS Choices recommends that pregnant women, for example, do not exceed 200 mg of caffeine per day.
 This is the equivalent of 2 cups of Coffee.
 However, when it comes to these beverages, you don’t have to worry about any caffeine at all!

 Are you looking for a caffeinated beverage but also the scrumptious taste of Fruit Tea?
 There is the option of choosing a middle-ground: Flavoured Tea.
 Such brews contain both Tea leaves and fruity flavours.

 Why not consider trying our Pineapple Black Tea?
 Alternatively, we have our Cucumber and Melon Green Tea.
 There are many more waiting to be discovered.

 Did you know that Tisanes date back further than so-called ‘real’ Tea?
 According to legend, a Chinese Emperor named Shennong discovered Green Tea in 2737 BCE.

 Despite this, historians today suggest that people made infusions using fruits and herbs long before then!
 In India, for example, adherents to Ayurveda, an ancient holistic healing practice, had for centuries prior to the discovery of Tea, made “Kadhas”.

 Kadhas were, and still are, infusions made from a combination of fruits, herbs and spices.
 According to Ayurvedic Medicine, they balance the three ‘doshas’ in the body.
-(Why not find out more information about Ayurveda in this Article?).

 Nevertheless, one of the most noteworthy moments in the history of Fruit Tea was a relatively ‘recent’ occurrence.
 Indeed, they played a small yet significant role in the birth of a nation.